As part of our continuing leadership in Information Technology, we maintain affiliations with the following respected organizations.

 For nearly 50 years, PMI has played a significant role in the growth of individuals who call the practice of project, program, and portfolio management their profession.
 In the last half century, project management has grown into a valued organization competency.
 As technology impacts the work we do and enables customers to be involved in every part of the business value chain, the Institute remains steadfast in its effort to drive value by making project management indispensable for business results.

 Over 70% of US Fortune 100 enterprises have SAFe certified professionals continuously delivering value on a regular and predictable schedule.
 These individuals leverage the SAFe Principles to make them more Agile in the marketplace and more competitive in their industry.
 SAFe is a mature framework that translates to across-the-board improvements for both customers and employees.
-It is supported by the robust, global Scaled Agile Partner Network, a comprehensive, role-based training and certification program, and over 160,000+ SAFe certified professionals.

 The goal of ITIL is not “business and IT alignment” or “competitive advantage from IT investments.”
 Instead, its first goal is to stabilize service operation.
 This builds a base for the second goal: increasing value through service optimization.
 You must have clear-cut, documented, and managed expectations for each activity, and order is vital.
 Success requires that you stabilize service delivery before trying to optimize.
 Focusing on the correct goal and linking each ITIL task to that goal is the correct use of ITIL.